askfrsltn/skills_profile_dashboard/README.md

 - **Interaction Design** - there are 3 ways that the user will interact interact with application: reading information, field inputs, mouse clicks
-    - **Reading**: First/Landing page will have 2 buttons - "learn more" and "login", learn more button helps the user to open a subpage that describes what s/he needs to do to builda a dashboard., Going through the scoring process, the user will constantly read throguh the comments that help hime to make a scoring choice, understand where  in the scoring process s/he is and how much more he needs to do to finish the process.
+    - **Reading**: First - Landing page will have 2 buttons: "learn more" and "login", learn more button helps the user to open a subpage that describes what s/he needs to do to builda a dashboard., Going through the scoring process, the user will constantly read throguh the comments that help hime to make a scoring choice, understand where  in the scoring process s/he is and how much more he needs to do to finish the process.
     - **Field Inputs**: The user needs to eneter a 3 field inputs to start the scoring process and go from landing page to the scoring page.
 One of the inputs - Full Name is critical because it will be used on the dashboard page.
     - **Mouse click**: The user needs to make a prdefined choice for each of the project or scoring element.
 That means that the user will not have a space for error.
 All the choices then automatically calculated by JavaScript codes.